fbpx

 For small and medium-sized hostas, use 1 cup of Holly-Tone per foot diameter of the leaves of the hosta plant.
 For hostas that are three feet across or wider, use 2 cups of Holly-Tone per foot of diameter.
 This means a giant hosta that’s 5 feet across can be fed with up to 10 cups of Holly-Tone in the spring!
 That said, it’s always better to underapply fertilizer than to overapply it.

-2. Down to Earth All Natural Acid Mix Fertilizer 4-3-6
+3. Down to Earth All Natural Acid Mix

-Down to Earth All Natural Acid Mix Fertilizer is an all-purpose fertilizer for plants that thrive in acidic soil packaged in a small box.
-This is a great option for those with smaller hostas or only a few plants to feed.
+Down to Earth All Natural Acid Mix Fertilizer is an all-purpose fertilizer for plants that thrive in acidic soil (like hostas).
+This is an excellent option for those with more miniature hostas or only a few plants to feed.

 Use 2-4 ounces of Down-to-Earth fertilizer per hosta.
-This fertilizer is “side-dressed”, meaning you simply sprinkle it onto the soil surface beside the base of the plant.
+This fertilizer is “side-dressed,” meaning you sprinkle it onto the soil surface beside the base of the plant.
 As noted above, try not to get the fertilizer on the base of the plant itself.
 It should be applied to the soil.

 Foliar Fertilizer Sprays